JoshSpeed/wordle-clone/README.md

 ## Win Text

-<p>If the user guesses the word correctly they will be met with the sreen below.
-The app will confirm the correct word with thema nd tell them how many guesses it took.</p>
+<p>If the user guesses the word correctly they will be met with the screen below.
+The app will confirm the correct word with them and tell them how many guesses it took.</p>

 ![Win Page](./src/imgs/wordlewin.png)